 Only open to master’s students in Psychology.

 Shall I buy a travel insurance?
-Shall I go to the party if Mary doesn’t?
+Shall I organize a barbecue or a party indoor?
 Is this person guilty?
 Should I worry about this medical test outcome?
-And should I stay home after a 'code orange' forcast?
+And should I stay home after a 'code orange' forecast?
 We all face a perplexing array of judgments and decisions every day.
 In this course, we review the main theories in judgment and decision making, and we consider applications in both every day and professional decision problems.

 Being introduced in the formal and psychological science of judgment and decision making